 (This page contains details on the treatment methods used by Northern Colorado Sleep Consultants, LLC.
-In somewhat technical language intended mainly for healthcare professionals, it provides an overview of our approach to treating insomnia and other sleep problems.)
+It is intended mainly for healthcare professionals because of the somewhat technical language.
+It provides an overview of our approach to treating insomnia and other sleep problems.)

 Northern Colorado Sleep Consultants, LLC use behavioral therapies for treatment for insomnia and nightmares.
-The primary treatment for insomnia is CBT-I (Cognitive Behavioral Therapy for insomnia).
-In some cases gMATI (guided Mindfulness with Acceptance Treatment for Insomnia) is more appropriate.
+The treatments for insomnia that we use are CBT-I (Cognitive Behavioral Therapy for insomnia) or GMATI (Guided Mindfulness with Acceptance Treatment for Insomnia) depending on the nature of the client’s insomnia.
 Problematical nightmares respond well to IRT (Imagery Rehearsal Therapy).

 There has been a convergence of evidence indicating that these sets of non-drug treatments produce reliable and durable improvements in sleep and significant reduction of the severity and frequency of nightmares.
 CBT-I and IRT aim at making specific changes in behaviors and cognitions related to sleep and nightmares.
 As such, they are a specialized subclass of the more general cognitive-behavioral therapy frequently used in psychology.
 They have been shown to be more effective than general psychotherapy for treatment of insomnia and nightmares (Backhaus, Hohagen, Voderholzer, & Riemann, 2001; Krakow, Kellner, Pathak, & Lambert, 1995).
 They are generally well tolerated and acceptable to many insomnia and nightmare patients.

-gMATI is a newer approach to helping people with insomnia.
-Rather than trying to directly improve poor sleep, it focuses on learning to simply observe and accept the way one’s sleep is.
-The result is less emotional arousal and less energy expended during nights when sleep is difficult to obtain.
+GMATI is a newer approach to helping people with insomnia that we have been developing over the last several years.
+We are currently writing a book about this method for Newharbinger press.
+Rather than trying to directly improve poor sleep, GMATI focuses on learning to simply observe and accept the way one’s sleep is.
+This treatment results in less emotional arousal and less energy expended during nights when sleep is difficult to obtain.
 The paradoxical result is that sleep quality and sleep duration improve.

 There are four domains to CBT-I: